noahcao/OC_SORT/README.md

 </center>

 ## News
+* [07/09/2023]: A C++ support is provided.
+See the [doc](deploy/OCSort/cpp/Readme.md) for instructions.
+Thanks for the contribution!
+* [07/01/2023]: [Deep OC-SORT](https://github.com/GerardMaggiolino/Deep-OC-SORT/) is accepted to ICIP2023.
+It adds an adaptive appeareance similarity-based association upon OC-SORT.
 * [03/15/2023]: We update the preprint version on [Arxiv](https://arxiv.org/pdf/2203.14360.pdf).
 We rename OOS to be "Observation-centric Re-Update" (ORU).
 * [02/28/2023]: OC-SORT is accepted to CVPR 2023.
 We will update the code and paper soon.
 We made intensive revision of the paper writing.
 * [02/26/2023]: Deep-OC-SORT, a combination of OC-SORT and deep visual appearance, is released on [Github](https://github.com/GerardMaggiolino/Deep-OC-SORT/) and [Arxiv](https://arxiv.org/abs/2302.11813).
 Significant performance improvement on MOT17, MOT20 and DanceTrack.